lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/factory-method.md

 They implement the factory method and create products.
 This decouples the Creator from the object creation code.

-For every concrete creator, there’s typically a whole set of products that it creates.
+For every concrete creator, there's typically a whole set of products that it creates.
 In other words, each set of products get its own creator class.

 The client know about which set of products to choose.
 It instantiates the concrete creator and use its to perform the task.